slutske22/leaflet-topography/README.md

       </td>
       <td> <code> number </code> </td>
       <td> 2 </td>
       <td> Number of pixels away from queried point to use for calculations.
-Larger numbers give lower resolution.
-If you are using a spread > 4 you should consider simply lowering your scale.
-You probably don't need to touch this. </td>
+Larger numbers give lower resolution and "smooth" the surface being measured.
+If you are using a spread > 10 you should consider simply lowering your scale. </td>
    </tr>
    <tr>
       <td>